A Christmas Memory: Plot

 The family is very poor, but Buddy looks forward to Christmas every year nevertheless, and he and his elderly cousin save their pennies for this occasion.
-Every year at Christmastime, Buddy and his friend collect pecans and buy other ingredients to make fruitcakes; although set during Prohibition, this includes whiskey, which they buy from a scary—but ultimately friendly—"Indian" bootlegger named Haha Jones.
-They send the cakes to acquaintances they have met only once or twice, and to people they've never met at all, like President Franklin Delano Roosevelt.
+Each year at Christmastime, Buddy and his friend collect pecans and buy other ingredients to make fruitcakes; although set during Prohibition, these include whiskey, which they buy from a scary—but ultimately friendly—Indian bootlegger named Haha Jones.
+They send the cakes to acquaintances they have met only once or twice, and to people they've never met at all, such as President Franklin Delano Roosevelt.

-This year, after the two have finished the elaborate four-day production of making fruitcakes, the elderly cousin decides to celebrate by finishing off the remaining whiskey in the bottle.
-This leads to the two of them becoming giddy drunk, and the older cousin being severely reprimanded by angry relatives for letting the younger cousin imbibe.
+This year, after the two have finished the elaborate four-day production of making fruitcakes, the elderly cousin decides to celebrate by finishing off the remaining whiskey.
+This leads to Buddy and his cousin becoming giddy drunk, and the cousin being severely reprimanded by angry relatives for letting Buddy imbibe.
 She runs off to her room crying, but Buddy follows and comforts her with thoughts of Christmas rituals.

 The next day, Buddy and his friend go to a faraway grove, which the elderly cousin has proclaimed the best place, by far, to chop down Christmas trees.
 They manage to chop and carry home a large and beautiful tree, despite the arduousness of the trek.
 They spend the following days making decorations for the tree and presents for the relatives, Queenie, and each other.
-Buddy and the older cousin keep their gifts to each other a secret, and although Buddy knows that his friend desperately wishes she could afford to get him a bike, he assumes his friend has made him a kite, as she has every year.
+Buddy and the older cousin keep their gifts to each other a secret, and although Buddy knows his friend desperately wishes she could afford to get him a bike, he assumes his friend has made him a kite, as she has every year.
 He has made her a kite, too.